front01

 - Individuals living in Japan who still hold U.S. citizenship or permanent residency

-- Individuals with U.S.-based assets such as financial accounts, pensions, or real estate
+- Individuals with U.S.-based assets such as financial accounts, retirement accounts, or real estate

-- Those seeking advice on U.S.-Japan cross-border taxation
+- Those seeking advice on U.S. and Japanese tax matters

 Examples of Past Cases